 The poet Labid was one of the envoys, and he now entered Islam.
 He is reported to have had some intention of abjuring poetry thereafter.
 “In exchange, God hath given me the Koran,” he said.
 But he none the less continued to compose poems until his death, placing his gifts at the service of his religion.Martin Lings, Muhammad: His Life Based on the Earliest Sources.
 Kindle Edition, Loc 6074

 The mention is sparse and fleeting.
-Nothing is included that would challenge the reliability of the narrative (like the claim that he lived 147+ years) or suggest a thing to explore (like whether those post-conversion poems are his or forgeries seeking fame by claiming to be his).
+Nothing is included that would challenge the reliability of the narrative (like the claim that he lived 147+ years) or suggest a thing to explore (like whether those post-conversion poems are his or forgeries seeking fame and permission to exist by claiming to be his).
 No citation is included to know whose version of the story is being used, and no long quotes from those sources for the reader to see what emphases and morals were inherent in them.
 Instead, Lings presents the data in summary without transparency or exploration, drawing from it a moral that is reassuring to modern audiences who want permission to still enjoy poetry.
 Indeed, he seems to mention it purely for the purpose of including that moral.

 The lack of questions –the lack of room for questions– in this book is why I identify it as a “reassuring resource for the pious.”
 It gives answers and it gives them in a form of a written book.
 Books are nice, they’re citable and feel authoritative.
 The reader who finishes is satisfied, not hungry for more.